Tamil Selvi: Story

-A Tamil girl named Tamil Selvi is interested in studying and moving from her village to the city.
-But the two families want her to marry her cousin Saravanan.
-She marries Amudhan due to unavoidable circumstances.
+A Tamil girl named Tamil Selvi (Ashika Gopak Padukone / Sandra Babu / Chaithra Sakkari) is interested in studying and moving from her village to the city.
+But the two families want her to marry her cousin Saravanan (Arunkumar Padmanabhan).
+She marries Amudhan (Ashwin Kumar / VJ Vijay) due to unavoidable circumstances.
 This is the story of how she succeeds in her studies, overcoming the new relationships that refuse to accept her in a house that has broken into both families.